P.S.: Contains spoilers from Black Panther, Avengers: Infinity War and Thor: Ragnarok

 But screw Thor.
 This is a (mostly) Bechdel Test- compliant piece.
 Instead, let’s talk about Brunnhilde’s late comrades, the Valkyrie.

 “My God, you’re a Valkyrie… You know, I used to want to be a Valkyrie when I was younger, until I found out you were all women.
 There’s nothing wrong with women, of course, I like women.
 Sometimes a little too much.
 Not in a creepy way, just more like a respectful appreciation.
 I think it’s great, an elite force of women warriors.
 It’s about time.” -Thor to Valkyrie

 One day, Odin sent the Valkyries to face off his daughter and former executioner, the big bad Hela.
-Hela unleash a rain of necroswords and proceed to massacre the Valkyries in a series of dramatic events.
-That faithful day, all but one Valkyrie perished- Brunhilde.
-That marks the end of the Valkyries.
+Hela unleashed a rain of necroswords and proceeded to massacre the Valkyries in a series of dramatic events.
+That faithful day, all but one Valkyrie perished—Brunhilde.
+That marked the end of the Valkyries.

 Maria Raskova became Soviet Union’s first female navigator at age 22 (Man, 2017, p217).
 The Russians love a hero(ine), and what’s more heroic than a female aviator.
 In September 1938, an attempt was made for a record to fly non-stop the length of Mother Russia, a total of 6500km.
 Two female pilots and Maria as navigator set off in a long range bomber, Rodina.

 But events took a bad turn (Man, 2017, p218).
 Bad weather, lost of radio communication, and low on fuel, in that order, led to Maria’s ejection from Rodina.
 She landed safely, but way off base.
 She lived on chocolate, berries and mushrooms, treading on her injured leg before finally locating her plan wreck 10 days later.